Nordic Centres of Excellence

-Nordic Centre for the Study of Climate Change Effects on Marine Ecosystems and Resource Economics (NorMER) is within the TRI sub-programme "Effect studies and adaptation to climate change". norMER builds a unique, cross-disciplinary framework for evaluating effects of climate change on Nordic marine ecosystems, with a particular focus on Atlantic cod.
+Nordic Centre for the Study of Climate Change Effects on Marine Ecosystems and Resource Economics (NorMER) was within the TRI sub-programme "Effect studies and adaptation to climate change".
+NorMER builded a unique, cross-disciplinary framework for evaluating effects of climate change on Nordic marine ecosystems, with a particular focus on Atlantic cod.

-Cryosphere-Atmosphere Interactions in a Changing Arctic Climate (CRAICC) is within the TRI sub-programme “Interaction between Climate Change and the Cryosphere” (ICCC).
-CRAICC objectives is
+Cryosphere-Atmosphere Interactions in a Changing Arctic Climate (CRAICC) was within the TRI sub-programme “Interaction between Climate Change and the Cryosphere” (ICCC).
+CRAICC objectives was

 - To identify and quantify the major processes controlling Arctic warming and related feedback mechanisms